aberghammer-analytics/online-retail-churn/README.md

 ## What "churn" means here

+Churn is defined relative to a **reference cutoff date** 90 days before the end of the data: a customer **churns** if they make no purchase in the 90 days *following* that cutoff.
+A customer who does purchase after the cutoff counts as non-churn — *unless* that was their first purchase.

+The 90-day window is a deliberately **adjustable parameter**, used here as a starting point.
+It was checked against the median inter-purchase gap (~56 days for repeat customers, with a large ~84-day standard deviation): no cutoff cleanly separates lapsed customers, but 90 days sits past the typical reorder cycle, and the parameter can be re-tuned and re-evaluated.

+Two filters shape who is eligible to be scored:

+- **Returns and non-standard transactions are removed** — they don't represent typical customer interactions.
+- **Customers who only purchased once before the cutoff are removed** — they lack enough purchase history to be judged churned.
+This also drops anyone whose first purchase fell after the 90-day cutoff.

-A customer **churns** if they made no product purchase in the final **90 days** of the data.
-Every predictive feature is measured *up to that cutoff* — never to the end of the data — so the label's time window can't leak into the features.
-Only customers with at least **2 purchases** are scored (a purchase cadence needs at least two purchases to exist).
+Every predictive feature is measured *up to the cutoff* — never to the end of the data — so the churn label's time window can't leak into the features.

 ## Architecture